 Syringes that are used to inject drugs contain either a high, or a low 'dead-space' area, which is where fluid (including blood) collects after injecting.
 High dead-space syringes are often preferred because they are cheaper, come with detachable needles, and are more readily available.

 However, low dead-space syringes collect 1,000 times less fluid, meaning HIV cannot survive very long in this type of syringe.
-The risk of HIV infection is reduced if someone used a low dead-space syringe after a HIV-positive person.
-Unfortunately, access to low dead-space syringes is sparse and they need to be better supplied and rolled out among NSPs and pharmacies.18
+The risk of HIV infection is reduced if someone uses a low dead-space syringe after an HIV-positive person.
+Unfortunately, access to low dead-space syringes is sparse.
+These need to be supplied to NSPs and pharmacies.29

-The illegal nature of injecting drugs can create barriers to accessing adequate HIV prevention, testing and treatment services, making people who inject drugs more vulnerable to HIV and its effects.
+The illegal nature of injecting drugs can create barriers to accessing adequate HIV prevention, testing and treatment services, making people who inject drugs more vulnerable to HIV.

-The use of image and performance enhancing drugs (IPEDs) is rising rapidly, especially in more developed nations such as the UK.25 IPEDs are used to change a person’s image, and increase their level of performance.
+The use of image and performance enhancing drugs (IPEDs) is rising rapidly, especially in more developed nations such as the UK.36 IPEDs are used to change a person’s body image, and increase their level of physical performance.
 A study in the UK found that HIV prevalence among men who inject IPEDs was similar to those who inject drugs like heroin and cocaine.
-This highlights that it is the injecting practice itself that is important to monitor, rather than the type of substance injected.26 25 27
+This highlights that it is the injecting practice itself that is important to monitor, rather than the type of substance injected.37 38 39

 Barriers faced by young people who inject drugs

-Many drug users start injecting when they are very young, with high proportions of teenage drug users in Eastern Europe and Asia especially.
-Young people are also likely to show more high-risk behaviour such as sharing needles or getting needles from unofficial places.29
+Young people are also likely to show more high-risk behaviour such as sharing needles or getting needles from unofficial places.41